sydasif/python-book/docs/source/ch-01/01_intro.md

 - Chef is another tool for configuration management, written in Ruby and Erlang.
 It's built on a DevOps model and can help in building reliable scalable systems.

 - A Python-based open-source configuration management software, SatlStack, serves as a remote execution engine.
 As it uses the "Infrastructure as Code" methodology for deployment and cloud management, it is a competitive tool and can be used in the replacement of Puppet, Ansible, and Chef.

-## What is Scripting?

-Any programming language that supports a script is known as a scripting language.
-It helps programmers to write programs for a distinct environment to automate the execution of several tasks which could otherwise be executed manually by a human operator, one by one.